techworkersco/techworkersco.github.io/call-for-submissions.md

 ### What we don’t publish

-We prioritize the workers' perspective and working people representing themselves.
+We prioritize the worker's perspective and working people representing themselves.

 Here are some examples of content we typically reject:

-- Critiques of tech imperialism, capitalism, injustice, etc. &mdash; or proposals for alternatives &mdash; that are not based on your lived experience.
+- Impersonal op-eds that are not based on lived experience.
+- Broad, sweeping critiques of tech imperialism, capitalism, injustice, etc.
+- Press releases from campaign consultants or corporate nonprofit staff who are not rank-and-file workers.
+- Narratives about projects that are more about the solution than the struggle of organizaing or collective action.
-- Abstract or niche commentaries that lack a universal theme like work, working conditions, or solidarity beyond the workplace.
+- Niche commentaries that lack a universal theme like work, working conditions, or solidarity beyond the workplace.
-- Narratives from corporate nonprofit staff or campaign consultants, not from workers.
-- Anything that reads like a press release or impersonal op-ed.
-- General commentary on labor or the economy that doesn’t relate to the tech industry.

 ### How to submit

 <mark>Here’s how to start the process:</mark>

+1. Browse <a href="/archive/">our past issues</a> for inspiration.
 1. Email us your rough ideas or pitches to [twcnewsletter@protonmail.com](mailto:twcnewsletter@protonmail.com)!
-1. We’ll reach out to start a conversation.
-1. Then, we’ll help you get a first draft together, usually in a call.
+1. We’ll reach out to have a conversation to help you get a first draft together.
 1. We’ll also discuss and decide with you how to handle anonymity and other security considerations.
-1. Overall, you can expect to do two or more drafts of your piece and invest 3-5 hours in this collaborative process.
+1. Overall, you can expect to invest 3-5 hours in this collaborative process.
-1. Depending on the story and strategy, we’ll move it fast or to give it more time.
-Our newsletters currently come out every other Friday.
+1. Our newsletters currently come out every other Friday- depending on your needs, we’ll move it fast or to give it more time.
 1. Finally, we publish the piece!

 ### More ways to contribute

-In addition to workers’ perspective, we welcome collaborators who can help with news, history, and songs.
+In addition to worker’s perspective, we welcome collaborators who can help with news, history, and songs.
 We also could use more eyes on proofreading and more hands pushing 'publish' each week!
 Including more collaborators is how we ensure the stewardship of this project for the long-term.

 Sound interesting to you?
+Have other ideas?
 [Email us](mailto:twcnewsletter@protonmail.com)!